evancchow/jazzml/README.md

 Go into the directory:
 http://nbviewer.ipython.org/github/evancchow/jazzml/tree/master/oscar/oscar2/

-In that directory, take a look at:br>
+In that directory, take a look at:<br>
 Notebook 1, getting the notes and generating the n-grams: 6a.
 The N-Gram Pipeline Part I.<br>
 Notebook 2, all the advanced clustering/classification for the ngrams: 6b.
-The N-Gram Pipeline, Part II.br> Notebook 3, creating and training the SVM needed for (6b): 7.
+The N-Gram Pipeline, Part II.<br>
+Notebook 3, creating and training the SVM needed for (6b): 7.
 Predictive Chord Modeling with Bitwise Note Vectors.

 Check out the subdirectory "./presentationfiles" if you'd like to see some pictures of generated vs. original music.